richardthorp/rodeo/README.md

 Heroku also needs a 'Procfile' to know how to run the app.
 In this instance, the command `echo web: python app.py > Procfile` will create a file that gives Heroku the instructions that this is a web application and it can be run with the command `python app.py`.

 #### MongoDB URI
-In order to connect the app to the MongoDB database, the URI for the database can be found using the following steps:
+To connect the app to the MongoDB database, the URI for the database can be found using the following steps:

 1. Log in to MongoDB